CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Analysis

 We further analyze the results under multiple blocking events (Figure~\ref{fig:block-scale}), focusing on how repeated disruptions impact model robustness and cost-optimal planning.
 We find that increasing the frequency of both \textit{ban tool} and \textit{cost change} blocks leads to a substantial drop in EMR across all models.
 For instance, the EMR of \textit{Gemini-2.5-Pro}, which initially achieved around 45\% accuracy, drops to nearly 0.1 after three consecutive \textit{cost-change} events, while \textit{Qwen3-14B} completely fails (EMR = 0) after only two such events.
-This indicates that even state-of-the-art commercial and open-source models struggle to maintain reasoning consistency and cost-awareness under dynamically perturbed environments, highlighting their limited robustness and adaptability to repeated disruptions.
+This indicates that even state-of-the-art commercial and open-source models struggle to maintain cost-awareness under complex dynamic environments, highlighting their limited robustness and adaptability to repeated disruptions.